 The difference between one kart and multiple karts

 I also tested the game when a second Mario Kart Live RC car was present.
 My husband and I played against each other, and we were cackling and trash-talking each other within minutes.
-Obviously, the biggest change with having multiple cars is that you race competitively against others instead of just racing against the software.
+Obviously, the biggest change with Mario Kart Live multiplayer is that you race competitively against others instead of just racing against the software.

 This made it more fun for me since having another person to play against gave me a reason to win.
 It also gave me someone to laugh with when something went wrong, like when my cat walked right in the middle of the track just as my husband's RC car came around a corner.
 If you think using multiple RC cars looks fun and are willing to spend the money, it can really provide an exciting social multiplayer experience for everyone that plays.

 Should I buy multiple Mario Kart Live cars?
 Consider the cost